 There's no connecting to other cities.
 There's no first class, but it is a comfortable flight on updated full-size jet aircraft.
 No free anything on board.

 To make the most of your dollar, keep some things in mind:

 - You'll pay an extra fee of $10-$15 per flight to book online or on the phone.
 The only way to avoid that is buy your ticket at the airport.
-And there's a catch there: Allegiant is open for ticket sales only when there's a flight leaving and their staff is at the counter.
+And there's a catch there: Allegiant is open for ticket sales only when there's a flight leaving and its staff is at the counter.
 That's four hours per week, and that's it.
 (My theory is that this policy enables Allegiant to advertise the lowest fare but to make it inconvenient to get it.
-Still, even with the surcharge, Allegiant is almost always the least expensive way to go.)
+Still, even if you pay the online booking surcharge, Allegiant is almost always the least expensive way to go.)

 - There's a charge to board first or to reserve seat assignments.
 If sitting together is essential, you'll want to pay for seat assignments when you buy your ticket.
-Otherwise, at the counter, the computer will choose your seat and there's no negotiating.
+Otherwise, the computer willl choose your seat and there's no negotiating.
 I never pay for a seat assignment.
-Recently, by luck of the draw, the computer gave me my favorite seat, by the window in an exit row with extra leg room.
+For an hour-and-a-half flight, it's not a big issue to me.

-- Be careful when you buy your ticket.
+- Be careful of the timing for buying your ticket.
 My experience is that several months out, fares are as high as $198 one way.
 Later they can drop as low as $59.
 I have bought seats to Florida for $29.
 Keep an eye on the trend.

 It can be a little complicated to go Allegiant if you're used to the rules on the "normal" airlines.
 But the discount can make it all worth it.